decentraland/snapshots-fetcher/README.md

     downloadInactivityTimeoutInMs: 30_000, // the same, for a content-file download
     maxDownloadedFileSizeInBytes: 1024 * 1024 * 1024, // 1 GiB ceiling per content file
     minTransferRateInBytesPerSecond: 4096, // floor a transfer must average to continue
-    transferRateGracePeriodInMs: 60_000 // how long before the rate is judged at all }
+    transferRateGracePeriodInMs: 60_000, // how long before the rate is judged at all
+    maxPagesPerPaginatedCall: 10_000 // pages one /pointer-changes poll will follow }
 })
 ```